-- 10. Check fluid level in transmission.
-For detailed procedure, see page AT- - 11.
-Move selector lever through all positions to be sure that transmission operates correctly.
+- Check fluid level in transmission.

+For detailed procedure, see page AT-34

+- 11. Move selector lever through all positions to be sure that transmission operates correctly.

 With hand brake applied, rotate engine at idling.
 Without disturbing the above setting, move selector lever through "N" to "D", to "2", to "1" and to "R".
-A slight shock should be felt by hand gripping selector each time transmission is shifted.
+A slight shock should be felt by hand gripping selector each time transmission is shifted,

-See page AT-34 for Checking Engine Idle.
+Refer to MA for Checking Engine Idle.

 - 12. Check to be sure that line pressure is correct.
-To do this, refer to page AT-37 for Line Pressure Test. - 13.
-Perform stall test as described in page AT-39.
+To do this, refer to page AT-38 for Line Pressure Test. - 13.
+Perform stall test as described in page AT-38.